The information on this page is updated once annually and may not represent the most recent data.

 Community Cornerstone

-Ranking among largest employers in St. Louis
+2nd in ranking among largest employers in St. Louis

 — St. Louis Business Journal Book of Lists